Urinary Incontinence Therapy

 - Kegel exercises are simple clench-and-release exercises that you can do to make the muscles of your pelvic floor stronger.
 Your pelvis is the area between your hips that holds your reproductive organs.

-- The pelvic floor is a series of muscles and tissues at the bottom of your pelvis that forms a sling, or hammock and holds your organs in place.
+- The pelvic floor is a series of muscles and tissues at the bottom of your pelvis that forms a sling, or hammock and hold your organs in place.
 A weak pelvic floor may lead to issues such as the inability to control your bowels or bladder.

 - When you first start doing Kegel exercises, tense the muscles in your pelvic floor for a count of three, then relax them for a count of three.
 Keep going until you’ve done 10 repetitions.
 Over the next several days, practice until you can hold your muscles tense for a count of 10.
 Your goal should be to do three sets of 10 repetitions every day.